EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

 :    bzip2-compress the WAL while uploading to the cloud
      (should not be used with python < 3.3)

+--snappy
+:    snappy-compress the WAL while uploading to the cloud
+     (requires optional python-snappy library and should not be used with python < 3.3)

 --cloud-provider {aws-s3,azure-blob-storage}
 :    the cloud provider to which the backup should be uploaded